 “The couple who emigrated from China (Andrew) and Burma (Peggy) paid $103 million in 2015 for a 4.9% stake in Golden Eagle Retail Group, a Hong Kong-listed operator of shopping malls in China.
 It’s a far way from Baker University in Baldwin, Kansas where they first met.
 She went on to get a Ph.D. in electrical engineering, he a master’s degree in applied mathematics.
 He got into the restaurant business first, opening a sit-down restaurant with his dad in 1973.

 “Ten years later, she gave up her career as a software developer (3M, McDonnell Douglas) to help him, launching their first Panda Express in the second largest mall in Los Angeles County.
 Today they have restaurants in 48 states with international locations in Mexico, Korea and Dubai.”

-Here are the historical rankings, the average of each school across eight years, and the increase or decline of each school from 2013 through 2020.
-The universities are listed in order of their average ranking across the years.
+Here are the historical rankings, the average of each school across eight years, and the increase or decline of each school from 2015 through 2022.
+The universities are listed in order of their 2022 rankings.